 Except it doesn’t chirp.
 A chirping cricket is quite conspicuous and could attract predators.
 The horsehair worm needs to keep the cricket alive.
 For now.

 However, this quickly changes if the cricket gets near water.
 The parasite causes the cricket to seek out and leap into water.
 Normally, a cricket avoids falling into water, as hungry fish await.
 And the cricket isn’t a great swimmer.
 But under control of the horsehair worm, it leaps into the water like it’s the insect version of Michael Phelps.
 The cricket drowns, and the horsehair worm emerges to begin the cycle anew.

 Why Eating Bird Poop Is a Bad Idea

 Whenever I open my compost bin, hundreds of sowbugs are scurrying around.
 They’re having a feast, and chicken manure from our backyard flock is part of the menu.
 That admittedly gross habit can also get the sowbug (also known as the roly poly or pill bug) in big trouble.

 Thorny-headed worms are parasites in the digestive tracts of songbirds.
 Parasites must find ways to spread to continue their survival, and in many cases their eggs are passed through feces.
 In this case, the songbird defecates thorny-headed worm eggs.
 The roly poly enjoys a bird dropping dinner, and picks up the egg.

-Alas, the egg transforms into a worm which in turn turns the roly poly into a zombie.
+Alas, the egg transforms into a worm which turns the roly poly into a zombie.
 In this case, the victim does behave like a movie zombie, moving slowly and not hiding.
 This makes it easy prey for, you guessed it, songbirds.
 The bird gulps down the sowbug, and the thorny-headed worm has a new host.